Tether Gold (XAUT) Trading 0.5% Lower Over Last Week

-Tether Gold (XAUT) traded down 0.4% against the U.S. dollar during the twenty-four hour period ending at 0:00 AM E.T. on June 14th.
-During the last week, Tether Gold has traded 0.5% lower against the U.S. dollar.
-Tether Gold has a total market cap of $93.96 million and $7.00 million worth of Tether Gold was traded on exchanges in the last 24 hours.
-One Tether Gold token can currently be purchased for approximately $1,939.26 or 0.07736176 BTC on major exchanges.
+Tether Gold (XAUT) traded down 0.6% against the dollar during the one day period ending at 21:00 PM ET on June 20th.
+One Tether Gold token can currently be purchased for approximately $1,936.81 or 0.06740708 BTC on exchanges.
+Over the last week, Tether Gold has traded down 0.5% against the dollar.
+Tether Gold has a total market cap of $93.84 million and approximately $7.32 million worth of Tether Gold was traded on exchanges in the last 24 hours.

 - Jeff in Space (JEFF) traded down 2.2% against the dollar and now trades at $2.75 or 0.00010076 BTC.

-Tether Gold was first traded on January 23rd, 2020.
+Tether Gold’s launch date was January 23rd, 2020.
 Tether Gold’s total supply is 246,524 tokens and its circulating supply is 48,450 tokens.
+Tether Gold’s official website is tether.to.
 Tether Gold’s official Twitter account is @tether_to and its Facebook page is accessible here.
-Tether Gold’s official website is tether.to.

 The XAUT token can be transferred to any on-chain address from the purchasers’ Tether wallet where it is issued after purchase.
 Specific gold bar(s) will be associated with each on-chain address where Tether Gold is held.”